Candidates with Previous Education in Pharmacy

 - If you are an International Pharmacy graduate and have attempted, but have not been successful in, the Evaluating Exam you may consider applying as a Special/Non-Degree Student for individual courses offered within the PharmD program.
 To request the Special/Non-Degree Student application package please email email@example.com with subject line 'Special Student request'.
 The Faculty does not offer any courses geared specifically for candidates who have not been successful in the Evaluating Exam, and therefore candidates should first work with the PEBC to identify the proper courses or alternative methods of upgrading.

 - Only if you completed a Pharmacy program that was not recognized by PEBC, or if you were unsuccessful within the maximum number of attempts at the Evaluating Exam, would it be necessary to apply to the PharmD program as a regular degree student.
 In this case, you must qualify for admission to our PharmD program by meeting all published admission requirements, including academic subject requirements completed within 10 years of the year of which application is made.
-Non-academic requirements (e.g. meeting minimum thresholds in the CASPer test and the online Individual Assessment) must also be met, in addition to English facility requirements (where applicable in the individual case.
+Non-academic requirements (e.g. meeting minimum thresholds in the Casper test and the online Individual Assessment) must also be met, in addition to English facility requirements (where applicable in the individual case.